FreyGeospatial/freygeospatial.github.io/_posts/2026-04-04-Linux-Networking-Basics.md

 ### Conclusion

 Networking is one of those topics that feels irrelevant until you find yourself unable to explain why a pipeline can't reach a database you know is running.
-The concepts here — NAT, private vs. public IPs, SSH, and port forwarding — come up often enough in data engineering work to make learnng these foundations worthwhile, even when they aren't the focus of what you're building.
+The concepts here — NAT, private vs. public IPs, SSH, and port forwarding — come up often enough in data engineering work to make learning these foundations worthwhile, even when they aren't the focus of what you're building.
 I hope this serves as a useful starting point.
 And as always, happy coding!